redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-image-builder-iso/README.md

 In this example, we will not create the user in the image, but we will provide a customization using the **config.toml** file.
 It can be used to perform customizations of users, groups, etc.

-A sample *config.toml* is already present in the use case directory, that we will use to create our **bootc-user/redhat** and add it to the **wheel** group is as follows:
+A sample *config.toml* is already present in the use case directory, that we will use to create our VM.
+As this is an install ISO, we use kickstart to create the VM as well as the  **bootc-user/redhat** and add it to the **wheel** group is as follows:

 ```toml
   --8<-- "use-cases/bootc-image-builder-iso/config.toml"